-- (B) Amounts charged to other accounts.
-Deferred revenue related to sales to the independent foreign manufacturing facility mentioned above, which was deemed uncollectible during the year ended December 31, 2012, was reclassified to the allowance for doubtful accounts during 2012.
+- (A) Amounts charged to selling and general expenses. - (B) Amounts charged to other accounts.
 For the year ended December 31, 2013, this amount primarily reflects the reclassification of the Allowance for doubtful note receivable balance to Allowance for doubtful accounts.
 For the year ended December 31, 2014, this amount reflects the reserve for doubtful accounts recorded in association with a business acquisition that was completed during 2014, which is described in Note P to the Company's Consolidated Financial Statements. - (C) Principally bad debts written off, net of recoveries.
-The amounts shown for the year ended December 31, 2013 were attributable to balances reserved in prior years related to the independent foreign manufacturing facility mentioned above.
+The amounts shown for the year ended December 31, 2013 were attributable to balances reserved in prior years.
 The corresponding receivables were written off in 2013.